 The exploration and development of mineral deposits involves significant financial risks.
 The Company's success will depend on several factors, including, risks related to the exploration and extraction issues, regarding environmental and other regulations.
-As at the date of this MD&A, the Company has not earned any production revenue and all of its properties are at an exploration stage.
-The Company's primary assets are its 80% owned (with option to acquire the balance) gold property Guinea, Africa (the "Balandougou Gold Project"), its 100% owned exploration authorization in Mali and its gold exploration properties in Quebec, Canada.
+As at the date of this MD&A, the Company has not earned any production revenue, its Quebec and Mali properties are at the exploration stage, and its Balandougou Gold project in Guinea is in the bulk sample processing stage.
+The Company's primary assets are its 80% owned (with option to acquire the balance) gold property Guinea, Africa (the "Balandougou Gold Project") and the Opawica gold exploration property in Quebec, Canada.